gottacatchenall/dissertation_prospectus/tex/prospectus.md

 ## What can we measure?

 As we've explored, it is essential for a model $f$ to interface with observable quantities $g(A)$ of the conceptual objects $A$ that $f$ is structured around.
-This is inherently much in community ecology that is unobservable--the evolutionary life histories of organisms lie outside the temporal limits of our observation, as do the ecological conditions of the more-than extremely recent past.
-Even what we can directly observe--abundance/occupnacy, traits, genomes, etc.--are subject to the limitations of performing exhaustive field work, which can only be done on relatively small spatial scales.
+Move of what drives community dynamics in space and time is unobservable--the evolutionary life histories of organisms lie outside the temporal limits of our observation, as do the ecological conditions of the more-than extremely recent past.
+Even what we can directly observe--abundance/occupancy, traits, genomes, etc.--are subject to the limitations of exhaustive field work, which can only be done on relatively small spatial scales.

-Especially in the realm data that is aggregable across large spatial scales, we have databases composed of occupancy/abundance data, traits, and interactions (mangal paper).
-The resolution of this data is variable
+Especially in the realm of data aggregated across large spatial scales, we have databases composed of occupancy/abundance data, traits, and interactions (mangal paper). but there are often differences in the resolution of this data---e.g. taxonomic/phylogenetic resolution.
+In terms of abiotic data, we are enabled by advances in remote sensing, which enable us to collect, with variable but ever-improving spatial and temporal resolution, environmental variables like temperature, precipitation, as well as land-usage maps, and more recently, topographical and hydrological models of the Earth's surface.
+From other fields we also have well-developed predictive models of climatology, hydrology, and land-use, which can serve as inputs into our predictive ecological models.

-Here we list the data that can

-### Biotic

-- occupancy
-- traits, interactions
-  - usually in a database, compiled from individual studies with different aims
-    - lacking standardization - interaction

-### Abiotic

-- remote sensing is essential to spatial ecology

-- occupancy

-- traits, interactions

-  - usually in a database, compiled from individual studies with different aims
-  - lacking standardization - interaction

-What can we use models to infer?

-Niche vs. Neutral

-environmental conditions and their relation to ranges and interactions

-dispersal and neutral colonization/extinction

-Poisot 2014 model of interaction networks.
-Relates to the properties we can measure.

 Abstracting and modularity of a model.
 There are four pieces that have to be represented.